Foster carers lead recruitment drive

 Linda McLean transferred to the fostering service after initially starting with an independent agency.
 She currently fosters three teenagers from Angola, who she has helped teach English and supported with their education.

-On Thursday 28th March, a special round-table conference with partners and stakeholders such as children’s organisations including the NSPCC, is being held at the Town Hall from 11:30am -1pm.
+On Thursday 28th March, a special round-table conference with partners and stakeholders such as children’s organisations including the NSPCC, was held at the Town Hall from 11:30am -1pm.

-It will hear from foster carers and young people in care about the importance of fostering.
+It heard from foster carers and young people in care about the importance of fostering.

 Foster carers do not pay Council Tax and families also get free membership of the city’s Lifestyles Fitness Centres.

-You need to be aged over 21, but there is no upper age limit and can be single, married or cohabiting, straight or gay.
+You need to be aged over 21, but there is no upper age limit and can be single, married or cohabiting and of any sexual orientation.

 Liverpool has recently announced a £7.7 million investment in children’s social care to recruit 160 additional staff which will reduce caseloads by up to half and increase support for young people and their families.